satisfy-dev/learning-algoSdk/README.md

 **Developed by**: [Sunday Akinbowale](https://github.com/asolpshinning)

 ## Activity Log
+**08/24/2022**
+    - `rsh/index.rsh` decided to add a test transfer function to the reach contract to see if the address of the contract can be used as a clawback address on an ASA .I found out it can be used.
+But then there was no way to make the asset frozen again for all accounts, and no way to go back to default frozen.
+**08/24/2022**

-**08/24/2022** - `pages/test1` is the main page I am currently performing my tests, while learning.
+    - `pages/test1` is the main page I am currently performing my tests, while learning.
 Most transactions are working well, except myAlgo is not able to sign logic signatures
+    - `teal/testStateless.js` - this is the teal code exported as a javascript constant

 ## Next Plan (Possibly)